security-geeks/JReFrameworker/tutorial/hidden_file.md

 First we should consider the type level annotations.
 We want to maintain the original functionality of `java.io.File`, so we should not use the *@DefineType* annotation since it would overwrite the entire functionality of the original class.
 This leaves us with the *@MergeType* annotation, which allows us to replace parts of the API while maintaining the original functionality of the original class.

 The `HiddenFile` constructor and the `serialVersionUID` field were necessary for compiling and testing the `HiddenFile` functionality without warnings.
-The constructor and field are not needed for modifying the original `File` class however, so we will not annotated either the constructor of the field.
+The constructor and field are not needed for modifying the original `File` class however, so we will not annotate either the constructor or the field.
 JReFrameworker will ignore fields and methods that are not annotated when merging two types.

 This brings us to the `HiddenFile.exists()` method.
 Using *@DefineMethod* would be unwise here because it would completely replace the `File.exists()` method, which we are still depending on through our `super.exists()` method call!
 Instead we should use the *@MergeMethod* annotation, which preserves the old `File.exists()` method by renaming and making the method private.
-Any calls to the original File.exists() method through *super* calls will get automatically replaced with calls to the renamed version of the original method.
+Any calls to the original `File.exists()` method through *super* calls will automatically get replaced with calls to the renamed version of the original method.

 After adding the appropriate annotation our `HiddenFile` implementation should look like the following.